-About Lourdes Specialty Hospital of Southern New Jersey
+About Acuity Specialty Hospital of Southern New Jersey

 If you any questions or would like additional information, please contact us at 609-835-3650.

-How do you make a referral to Lourdes Specialty Hospital of Southern New Jersey?
+How do you make a referral to Acuity Specialty Hospital of Southern New Jersey?

 To make a referral, please contact the Admissions Department at 609-835-3655.
 A Clinical Liaison will perform an on-site evaluation at the sending facility to assess for appropriateness of admission.
 All admission determinations will be made and communicated to the referral source.
 Upon approval of admission, communication of clinical information is coordinated by our admissions department and transferred to the patient’s new chart upon their arrival.